jpoly1219/devblog/content/posts/how-to-use-gorilla-mux.md

 }
 ```

-This is a lot of code, but if you already read my previous guides, this example will look familiar.
+This code will look familiar if you already read my previous guides.

 ```go
 // using gorilla/mux